EdwinHongCheng/SoundOcean/README.md

 - ### Track Upload

     Users can upload a new track by logging in and clicking the `Upload` button on the navigation bar at the top.
 To do so, enter a
-    title, choose an audio file to upload, select a cover art for the track (optional), and press the `Create Track` button.
+    title, choose an audio file to upload, select a cover art for the track (optional), and press the `Upload` button.
 After the track is fully uploaded, the upload page displays an `UPLOAD SUCCESS` message.

     Afterwards, users can listen to their uploaded track, and track creators can make changes to their own tracks through the track
     edit form on their tracks' individual show pages.